 Moreover, food intended for civilian use was not considered contraband by anyone—except Britain.
 But given the relatively mild international response to Britain’s conduct, the British government concluded that “the neutral powers seem to satisfy themselves with theoretical protest.”
 It was in that spirit that the Germans expected their submarine policy to be accepted as well—but in the case of President Wilson at least, they were in for a surprise.

-Cite This Article"British Blockade of Germany" History on the Net
+Cite This Article"British Blockade of Germany in WW1" History on the Net

 More Citation Information.